 The opinions expressed in Pratu are those of the authors and do not necessarily represent the views of the Pratu Editorial Team.

 As part of the submission process, authors are required to check off their submission’s compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 - The submission has not been previously published, nor is it being submitted to another journal for consideration (if in doubt, please contact the editorial team).

 - The submission file is in OpenOffice, Microsoft Word, RTF, or WordPerfect document file format.

-- llustrations, figures and tables should be numbered and submitted separately from the text in a folder.
+- Illustrations, figures and tables should be numbered and submitted separately from the text in a folder.

-- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found above on this page.
+- The text adheres to the stylistic and bibliographic requirements outlined in the guidelines, found above on this page.